gatein/gatein-portal/README.txt

 Welcome to GateIn
 ==================

-This document explains how to build and package GateIn with Tomcat or JBoss.
+This document explains how to build and package GateIn with Tomcat, JBoss, or Jetty.

 Prerequisites